ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Verifying signed collections
 -----------------------------

-If a collection has been signed by a :term:`self-hosted Galaxy` server, the server will provide ASCII armored, detached signatures to verify the authenticity of the MANIFEST.json before using it to verify the collection's contents.
-This option is not available on community Galaxy.
+If a collection has been signed by a :term:`distribution server`, the server will provide ASCII armored, detached signatures to verify the authenticity of the MANIFEST.json before using it to verify the collection's contents.
+TThis option is not available on all distribution servers.
+See :ref:`distributing_collections` for a table listing which servers support collection signing.
 See :ref:`installing_signed_collections` for how to verify a signed collection when you install it.

 To verify a signed installed collection: